rootVIII/pdfinverter/README.md

 Unfortunately page links are not preserved, but this program will darken PDFs making them suitable for night reading.

 A 2-3 page PDF will invert very quickly.
-However a 400 page PDF may take 3-4 minutes (not recommended to exceed 200 pages).
+However a 400 page PDF may take 3-4 minutes.

 A small/simple Python script is used (instead of ImageMagick) for creating the output PDF after editing.
 It uses the system's Python2 interpreter with NSImage/Quartz libs.
 This may cause the Python launcher to open in the Dock while the program is running.